Passing Through Writer’s Commentary

 ‘Passing Through’ was very difficult for me to write for a number of reasons, but there were two in particular that took a toll on me.
 First, I have had close personal experience and interactions in passing with violent criminals, and their minds and ways of thinking are ugly and burdensome; they are not people you want to make regular friends of.
 To put these things into words and make people understand was, well, exhausting.

 I also found myself quite beaten up after writing each and every violent part.
 I didn’t want the parts to be mild, because the character of Elliot Keller was a horrible, horrible man.
 It thrilled him to do the things he did to people to the point that the only motivation he had for escaping prison was to have a chance to indulge in his deviant behavior yet once more in his life.
 Some of the visuals I got, which are what prompt what I write, made me sick, and more than once, I had to step away and breathe.
+Another good reason why this is one of my best thriller books of all time.

 Now, let’s talk about the psychopath Keller.